HONEY BEE HILL CERAMICS

 Learning pottery is a rewarding journey that comes with all sorts of side benefits.
 It can be meditative, as detail-oriented as you wish, a great teacher of patience, a fascinating lesson in science and alchemy, and just plain fun!
 I mean, where else does playing in the mud yield such beautiful results?

-With over 11 years of experience teaching pottery and 19 years in the business, Amanda brings a wealth of knowledge along with offering a patient, loving, bright space for students of all ages to learn how to throw, hand-build, trim, and cast pottery.
+With over 13 years of experience teaching pottery and almost 20 years with her hands shaping mud, Amanda brings a wealth of knowledge along with offering a patient, loving, bright space for students of all ages to learn how to throw, hand-build, trim, and cast pottery.

 Pottery can be an expensive hobby to pick up.
 While other studios charge extra for supplies and kiln space, here at Honey Bee Hill we work hard to keep our all-inclusive class fees low and affordable.
-Our $33 adult and young adult classes are 1 1/2 hours weekly.
+The all-inclusive monthly class fee of $125 for adults and youth classes provides 1 1/2 hour weekly sessions, clay, glaze, and all firings.

-With some summer availability, classes generally follow the September thru June public school schedule for the Rockport/Camden school system and students benefit greatly by committing to the entire school year cycle so that they can appreciate and learn all the steps in the life of making a pot.
-That said, we do also offer short-term group classes, short-term private lessons, and refresher classes for experienced potters.
+Classes follow the September through June public school schedule for the Rockport/Camden school system.
+Students benefit greatly by committing to the entire school year cycle so that they can appreciate and learn all the steps in the life of making a pot, while also building their own community.
+That said, we also offer short-term group classes, short-term private lessons, and refresher classes for experienced potters upon request.

 Read More About Class Policies & Benefits